MatheusRich/matheusrich.github.io/_posts/2021-03-26-dont-use-comments-use-code.md

 refactoring comments too.
 Comments _are not tested_, so they end up outdated, with typos, wrong information, and worse: **bugs**.

-Using code, on the other hand, has several benefits: syntax hightlighting, grepping, compile/runtime checks, _testing_!
+Using code, on the other hand, has several benefits: syntax highlighting, grepping, compile/runtime checks, _testing_!

 Comments are a confession that we were unable to represent our ideas with code.
 That happens